 - Garnish your chili with fresh ingredients.
 Skip the cheese and chips!
 Instead select minced red onion, fresh cilantro and diced tomatoes!
 Avoid the guacamole and opt for diced avocado to add healthy omega 3’s.
 Swap the sour cream for Greek yogurt to boost protein.

 How many calories and carbs?

-Is chili gluten-free?
+Is this recipe for 3 bean chili gluten-free?